 Phase 2 allowed restaurant patios, outdoor pools and hotels to finally reopen with restrictions and required reservations.
 A few weeks in, we’re acclimating.
 It’s slowly starting to feel more like summer and surprisingly enough, its becoming easier to get a seat on a patio, book a chair by a pool, and find a room in a hotel.

-The Radisson Admiral Hotel has been a staple on Toronto’s Harbourfront since the 80s.
+The Radisson Blu Toronto has been a staple on Toronto’s Harbourfront since the 80s.
 Since then, it’s gone under numerous renovations that add several personal touches throughout your stay.
-The hotel will also soon rebranded as the Radisson Blu Toronto, making it an even more stylish accommodation than it already is.
+The hotel recently underwent a rebrand, making it an even more stylish accommodation than it already is.
 What will not change is The Radisson’s stunning panoramic views of the CN Tower and Lake Ontario, as well as its commitment to exceptional customer service.

 When I entered the hotel lobby with my face mask on, I was welcomed with reminders of the Raddison’s COVID-19 protocols and assurances from the Silver Hotel Group in regards to my comfort and safety.
 I advised the concierge of my reservation at the pool deck and made my way up to the fifth floor of the hotel.

 Upon exiting the elevators, I headed left towards the Lakeview Pool Lounge where I was greeted by several staff members who gave me a wristband.
 From there, I made my way out to the pool deck and it was obvious that some of the seating had been removed to ensure people were social distanced.
 However, there were still plenty of options to suit every guest’s needs and viewing preferences.